snail123815/IBL-bioinfomatics-wiki/docs/source/IBL_servers/Program setup.md

 - `channels` will allow you to skip -c option when installing packages
 - `auto_activate_base` will activate your base environment, by this, you will be using eg. python from your base environment rather than a system one.

-If you need more information on how to use micromamba, please refer to our [micromamba instruction](../basic_tools/micromamba.md#blis-users).
+If you need more information on how to use micromamba on your own machine, please refer to our [micromamba instruction](../basic_tools/micromamba.md).

 ## Premissions of shared environments on BLIS